 There are two types of lenses.
 Primes and Zooms.

-The choice is ultimately up to you in terms of what works best in both your environment/setting and results.
-Determining which one works best prior to the shoot will make everything easier going forward.
+The choice is ultimately up to you regarding what works best in your environment/setting and results.
+Determining which one works best before the shoot will make everything easier going forward.

 And you now know that there isn't an end-all-be-all setting for property indoor photography.